w7-3/webautomate-pipeline-resources/src/docs/project-assistant.spec.md

   * Content-Type: Set the content type of the simulated response.
   * Response Data: The response body can be specified as text or JSON.

-  // Note: In the UI, A preview of the mocked requests are displayed in a table with a button below the table "+ HTTP Mock", which the user clicks to display the setup form.
+  // Note: In the UI, A preview of the mocked requests is displayed in a table with a button below the table "+ HTTP Mock" which the user clicks to display the setup form.

-* Modify HTTP Requests - You can change the headers and body (also parameters) of HTTP requests before they are sent.
+* Modify HTTP Requests.
+You can change the headers and body (also parameters) of HTTP requests before they are sent.
 The user has the following options, when capturing a request modification:
   * URL specification based on the URL-Pattern-Form
   * Method: The Request Type that should be blocked can be GET, POST, PUT, DELETE, or PATCH.
   * Reduction function: This is a low-code option.
 Here, the user is offered a JS text field where a function must be specified to modify the request.